The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Simulations and samples of halos

 \subsection{Samples of simulated halos}

-For the theoretical investigations presented in this section, we consider the three-dimensional synthetic clusters of DUSTGRAIN (Sect. \ref{sim}) in 11 redshift bins in the range $0<z<1$.
-Table \ref{samples} lists the main properties of the cluster samples at each redshift: the number of clusters, the median mass and median MAR with the $68$th percentile ranges of these quantities.
+For the theoretical investigations presented in this work, we considered the three-dimensional synthetic clusters of DUSTGRAIN (Sect. \ref{sim}) in 11 redshift bins in the range $0\leq z\leq 1$.
+Table \ref{samples} lists the main properties of the cluster samples at each redshift: the number of clusters, the median mass, and the median MAR with the $68$th percentile ranges of these quantities.